u6734495-Samyak/Comp4560/README.md

 The u6734495-Samyak patch 1 contains the updated files while the master files does not contain the updated files.

-u6734495_Comp4560.ipynb - contains the code in ipynb format and all the outputsfrom our code are shown in the file
+Mg_project.ipynb - contains the code in ipynb format and all the outputsfrom our code are shown in the file

 u6734495_Comp4560.py -  contains the code file in a .py format